mohamedsaber12/cashout/deployment_notes.md

 ## Clone the portal and set it up

-> Switch to the payroll-user
+> Switch to the payouts-user

 ```
-su - payroll-user
+su - payouts-user

 ssh-keygen